StreamSwapProtocol/streamswap-contracts/README.md

 Transaction will send `stream.spent_in` tokens to `stream.treasury` account.
 This transaction will send `stream.spent_int` tokens from the contract to the `sale.treasury`.
+On finalize stream, exit fee on whole sale is applied to bought tokens and sent to fee collector address.

 ### Price